Rollback: Dwight Eisenhower

-In 1956, Eisenhower decided not to intervene during the Hungarian Revolution of 1956.
+In 1956, Eisenhower decided not to intervene during the Hungarian Revolution of 1956, which was subsequently brutally put down by the Soviet Army.
 The Suez Crisis, which unfolded simultaneously, played an important role in hampering the U.S. response to the crisis in Hungary.
 The Suez Crisis made the condemnation of Soviet actions difficult.
 As Vice President Richard Nixon later explained: "We couldn't, on one hand, complain about the Soviets intervening in Hungary and, on the other hand, approve of the British and the French picking that particular time to intervene against Gamal Abdel Nasser."

 Ronald Reagan

 The "rollback" movement gained significant ground in the United States in the 1980s.
-The Reagan administration, urged on by The Heritage Foundation and other influential conservatives, began to channel weapons to movements such as the Mujahideen in Afghanistan, the Contras in Nicaragua, and others in Angola and Cambodia.
+The Reagan administration, urged on by The Heritage Foundation and other influential conservatives, began to channel weapons to movements such as the Mujahideen in Afghanistan, UNITA in Angola, and the Contras in Nicaragua.
 The United States launched the successful invasion of Grenada in 1983 to protect American residents and reinstate constitutional government following a coup by what Reagan called "a brutal gang of leftist thugs."
 Reagan's interventions came to be known as the Reagan Doctrine.

 Critics argued that the Reagan Doctrine led to so-called blowback and an unnecessary intensification of Third World conflict.
-On the other hand, the Soviet Union eventually had to abandon the Soviet–Afghan War.
+On the other hand, the Soviet Union eventually had to abandon its invasion of Afghanistan.
 Jessica Martin writes, "Insofar as rollback is concerned, American support for rebels, especially in Afghanistan, at the time helped to drain Soviet coffers and tax its human resources, contributing to that nation's overall crisis and eventual disintegration."

 George H. W. Bush

 After the Iraqi invasion of Kuwait on 2 August 1990, a coalition of Western militaries deployed to protect Kuwait and Saudi Arabia from Ba'athist Iraq.
 While the Persian Gulf War successfully freed Kuwait, many military leaders and American politicians called for a full invasion of Iraq to replace Iraqi dictator Saddam Hussein and effectively roll back his regime.
 However, President Bush ultimately decided against a full invasion of Iraq.

-Between 1988 and 1991, the fifteen Soviet Socialist Republics declared their laws superior to those of the Soviet Union, and the Soviet Union ceased to exist on December 26, 1991.
+Between 1988 and 1991, the fifteen Soviet republics gradually declared their laws superior to those of the Soviet Union, and the USSR ceased to exist on December 26, 1991.

 War on Terror

 George W. Bush

-President George W. Bush's policies were similar to those of his father.
-Following the September 11 attacks, his administration, along with a NATO coalition, undertook a war in Afghanistan to stop the al-Qaeda terrorist group responsible for the attacks.
+Following the September 11 attacks, his administration, along with a NATO coalition, undertook a war in Afghanistan to remove the Taliban government, which it believe had harbored al-Qaeda, the group responsible for the attacks.
 Bush told Congress: